It was exactly 6 years and two weeks ago today that I, a heavily pregnant Bella Swan, walked out on my boyfriend, Edward Cullen.

 We were broke, there was no denying that, but it was his birthday, and I could just spare $3 for a happy meal, I would eat when we got home.

 "Sure kiddo."
 I smiled as a ruffled his chocolate brown hair.
 "Do you want to buy a new DVD to watch when we get home as well?"

 His huge grin seemed to swallow his tiny face.
 "Yes, please mommy!
 I'll go get my shoes on."
 He ran to his room, making race car noises like only a small boy could.

 I went to my room, slipped on a truly beaten pair of converse and grabbed my bag.
 Both of them had seen better days, the converse especially had holes worn into the toes.
 But I didn't care, I'd rather spend money on my son than myself, what was wrong with that?

-After walking there and back, Antony was dead on his feet when we arrived home.
+After walking there and back, Antony was still bursting with excitement when we arrived home.
 We curled up on the sofa and watched the movie, and then another.
-Before I knew it, it was 8pm, and Antony was insisting that he wasn't sleepy.
+Before I knew it, it was 8pm, and Antony was insisting that he wasn't tired.
 But I knew better than to believe that.
 After his bath, we sat curled up on the sofa, drinking coca and watching Finding Nemo, until Antony's eyelids could stay open no longer.
 And he finally drifted off to sleep.

 I managed to carry him to his bed without waking him.
 Today had been a treat for him, and for me also; but I could not deny it, if it weren't for me, it could have been so much better.

-Once my baby was safely in his bed, I grabbed the pile of bills that I kept in the kitchen, and sat on the sofa, with calculator and some paper, trying to work out how much longer I would be able to stay with my current position in life.
+Once my baby was safely in his bed, I grabbed the pile of long overdue bills that I kept in the kitchen, and sat on the sofa, with calculator and some paper, trying to work out how much longer I would be able to support myself given my current situation.

 After about an hour of checking and rechecking my outgoings against my meagre income I was aware of just how deep in debt I actually was.
 The way I could see it, I only had two options.
-I could go to each of my parents, and ask them for help.
-Fat chance of either of them helping me.
-I had been practically disowned when I told them I was pregnant, and that was obviously before I had walked out on the child's father.
+I could go to each of my parents, and ask them for financial help.
+Though there was little chance of either of them helping me, I had been practically disowned when I told them I was pregnant, and that was obviously before I had walked out on the child's father.

 The other option was one I really did not want to resort to.
-It would involve finding Edward, and after 6 years, I still wasn't ready for that conversation.
-I dont think I ever would be, no matter how much I prepared for it.
+It would involve finding Edward, and after six years, I still wasn't ready for that conversation.
+I don't think I ever would be, no matter how much I prepared for it.